-- A condition survey of each path every three years based on a rolling programme of six-monthly surveys (in partnership with East Berks Ramblers Association). - An inspection of rights of way in a dangerous condition within one working day of notification, make safe within one working day of inspection, and inform correspondents of the results within three working days.
+- A condition survey of each path every three and a half years based on a rolling programme of six-monthly surveys (in partnership with East Berks Ramblers Association). - An inspection of rights of way in a dangerous condition ideally within one working day of notification, aim to make safe within one working day of inspection, and inform correspondents of the results within three working days.